 An individual employee may be fired mostly because of individual’s performance and behaviour.
 But when a group of employees is being fired or mass layoff is done then there are probably Four reasons.

 - Company’s performance and profitability: It is most prominent reason for any layoff.
 Employees in a non-performing organisation are a burden.
 By reducing employees count, the company can increase profitability factor or decrease the losses.
 It may be possible that the layoff is caused because of global performance and not only dependent on the local business.
-So, before joining any organisation you must analyse the performance and profitability of the company.
+So, before joining any organisation you must analyse the performance and profitability of the organisation.

 - Market Slowdown: Even though the company is in good shape, if global slowdown happens, then in a cautious move, they can opt for layoff.
 This is a matter of luck.
 You can’t do much analysis, if it is bound to happen then it will happen.
+Like COVID-19 situation, many companies are thinking of mass layoff.

 - Start-up Risk: Chances of failure of Start-up are very high.
 Missing even one round of funding may cause the shutdown.
 Even after knowing the risk, you can’t ignore this sector which has employed lakhs of employees.
+And also the growth rate of an individual is very high.

-- Legal reasons: In some odd cases a company my stuck with some legal issues which may cause closing a certain operation.
+- Legal reasons: In some odd cases, a company my stuck with some legal issues which may cause closing a certain operation.
 In the case, the company either absorb the employees in other division or go for lay off the employees.

 What is next for the Employees?